replit/river/PROTOCOL.md

 ### Creating connections and sessions

 A `Connection` object MUST be created immediately upon establishing a raw wire connection.
-Subsequently, a `Session` object is created for each `Connection` object once the protocol handshake over the `Connection` is completed.
+Subsequently, a `Session` object is created for each `Connection` object to handle the lifecycle of the `Connection`.
 The process differs slightly between the client and server:

 #### Client